THE MUTUAL

 Episode 2

-Kitty agrees to mediate a meeting between Christine and Zelda.
+Kitty convinces Christine that Kitty is, in fact, the killer.
 Tempers flare as accusations fly, but a breakthrough occurs when Christine reveals her laptop was hacked and the files were stolen.

-The trio realizes that the files were intentionally planted to frame someone.
-Their mistrust grows as they reluctantly decide to investigate Richard’s murder to clear their names.
+The trio realize that the files were intentionally planted to frame someone.
+Their mistrust grows as they reluctantly decide to investigate Simon’s murder.

 The investigation leads Kitty to question her own role in all of this, and she delves back into her own past broken friendships to make sense of the present.